nelhage/llama/README.md

 |`LLAMACC_FULL_PREPROCESS`| Run the full preprocessor locally, not just `#include` processing.
 Disables use of GCC-specific `-fdirectives-only`|
 |`LLAMACC_BUILD_ID`| Assigns an ID to the build.
 Used for Llama's internal tracing support. |

+It is strongly recommended that you use absolute paths if you set `LLAMACC_LOCAL_CC` and `LLAMACC_LOCAL_CXX`.
+Not all build systems will preserve `$PATH` all the way down to `llamacc`, so if you don't use absolute paths, you can get build failures that are difficult to diagnose.

 # Other features